marcotoronto/rdm-test/content/04_directory_structures.md

 Which ones in this example are root directories?
 What about subdirectories?

 # README Files and Data Dictionaries
-README files and Data Dictionaries - containing a brief description of the major folder contents, naming conventions, and data structure - are critical for transparency and reproducibility because they allow others to easily understand the contents of your directory and data without needing to ask the creator.
+README files and Data Dictionaries - containing a brief description of the major folder contents, naming conventions, and data structure - are critical for <b>transparency and reproducibility</b> because they allow others to easily understand the contents of your directory and data without needing to ask the creator.
 This is especially helpful when working with a group or sharing directories with others.

 Click [here](03_create_readme.md) to review how to create a README file!
 {: .note}